aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/03-review-site-to-site-vpn-architecture.md

 ## Recommended Architecture

-This architecture is a recommended starting point for your network connectivity between your on-premises and AWS environment.
+The following architecture is a recommended starting point for your network connectivity between your on-premises and AWS environment.

 ### Use AWS Transit Gateway with AWS Site-to-Site VPN